WANTED: Fort Smith man accused of scamming NYC jeweler

 BARLING, Ark.
-(KFTA) — Barling police are searching for a man who is alleged to have scammed a New York City jeweler out of thousands.
+(KNWA) — Barling police are searching for a man who is alleged to have scammed a New York City jeweler out of thousands.

 Luke Rutledge, 24, of Fort Smith is wanted on a felony warrants for theft by receiving, absconding, violating parole, as well as two misdemeanor warrants.